civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 1. How many votes were cast for the politician with id 524?

-2. Now do that query with a `JOIN` statement without hard-coding the id `524` explicitly, querying both the votes and congress_members table.
+2. How many votes were cast for Rep. Erik Paulsen?

-3. How about Rep. Erik Paulsen?
-How many votes did he get?
+3.

 4. Make a list of Congress members that got the most votes, in descending order.
 Exclude the create_at and updated_at columns.